jamesmoss/toml/readme.md

 # TOML for PHP

 An parser for [TOML](https://github.com/mojombo/toml) written in PHP.
+Currently supports 100% of the TOML spec.

 ## Requirements